SolarBear/Numenera-FoundryVTT/README.md

 ## Requests

 If you'd like something added or prioritized, just drop me a line!
 You can easily join me by creating in issue here or through the [Foundry Discord server](https://discordapp.com/invite/DDBZUDf).
+You can also [create an issue](https://github.com/SolarBear/Numenera-FoundryVTT/issues) here on Github or start a new thread in [Discussions](https://github.com/SolarBear/Numenera-FoundryVTT/discussions).

 ## Dev Info